 Using Ancestry.co.uk we find that Arthur Price was born in 1889 in England.
-He appears on the 1891 census aged 2 months old living with his family in Ayr Scotland.
-His father Peter Price born 1857, is a ‘bill poster’ aged 32 living at 20 New Bridge Street.
-Mary Price nee Whitely is Arthur’s mother, this census shows that she is 30 born in England in 1859.
-Also on this census is Joseph Price age 9 and Maggie Price age 7 years.
+He was recorded on the 1891 census aged 2 months living with his family in Ayr Scotland.
+His father Peter Price born 1857, was a ‘bill poster’ aged 32 living at 20 New Bridge Street.
+Mary Price nee Whitely was Arthur’s motherwho was 30 and was born in England in 1859.
+Also listed was Joseph Price aged 9 and Maggie Price aged 7 years.

-In the 1901 census the family still reside in Ayrshire, now at 192 High Street, Ayr where his father is an advertising contractor aged 44.
-The other members of the family are his mother Mary 42, Joseph 18, George 14, Arthur 12, Maggie 10, Robert 6 and Peter 3.
-There is also a female servant, Kate Donnachie aged 18.
+In the 1901 census the family still resided in Ayrshire, then at 192 High Street, Ayr.
+Arthur’s father was an advertising contractor aged 44.
+The other members of the family listed were his mother Mary 42, Joseph 18, George 14, Arthur 12, Maggie 10, Robert 6 and Peter 3.
+There was also a female servant, Kate Donnachie aged 18.

 I have been unable to find the family in the 1911 census.